-(1) Change in location of timber harvesting operations or enlargement of the area to be cut.

-(2) Change in the silvicultural method and cutting system on any portion of the plan area.

-(3) Change in type or location of logging (yarding) system or basic type of equipment.

-(4) Change in location, nature or increase in length of proposed logging roads incorporating one or more of the following criteria:

-(A) Any road in the Watercourse and Lake Protection Zone or where sidecast will extend into the Watercourse and Lake Protection Zone.

-(B) Any road located in an extreme Erosion Hazard Rating area in the Coast Forest District, extreme Estimated Erosion Potential area in the Northern Forest District, or a high Erosion Potential area in the Southern Forest District.

-(C) Any road where the average side slope exceeds 50%.

-(D) Any road where unstable areas, active soil movement, or slide areas must be traversed.
+- (1) Change in location of timber harvesting operations or enlargement of the area to be cut. - (2) Change in the silvicultural method and cutting system on any portion of the plan area. - (3) Change in type or location of logging (yarding) system or basic type of equipment. - (4) Change in location, nature or increase in length of proposed logging roads incorporating one or more of the following criteria: - (A) Any road in the Watercourse and Lake Protection Zone or where sidecast will extend into the Watercourse and Lake Protection Zone. - (B) Any road located in an extreme Erosion Hazard Rating area in the Coast Forest District, extreme Estimated Erosion Potential area in the Northern Forest District, or a high Erosion Potential area in the Southern Forest District. - (C) Any road where the average side slope exceeds 50%. - $(\mathbf{D})$ Any road where unstable areas, active soil movement, or slide areas must be traversed.

+Zone
-(E) Any increase in gradient allowed by the District Rules as an exception and not provided for in the original plan.

-(F) Any road extension of more than 600 feet (182.9 m).

-(5) Any use of existing roads not shown in the original plan when reconstruction work to allow for vehicle travel will be substantial.
-Substantial work on an existing road means more than minor repair and dressing of the travel surface and removal of vegetation to allow for vehicle passage.

-(6) Use of any roads not shown in the plan which would affect the key habitat of rare or endangered species or other critical wildlife habitat.

-(7) Enlargement of landings where such enlargement was not justified in the original plan.

-(8) Any change of operation in, or designation of, the Watercourse and Lake Protection Zone.

-(9) Any downgrading of stream classification.

-(10) A change to winter operation where summer operations was previously specified.
+- (E) Any increase in gradient allowed by the District Rules as an exception and not provided for in the original plan. - (F) Any road extension of more than 600 feet (182.9 m). - (5) Any use of existing roads not shown in the original plan when reconstruction work to allow for vehicle travel will be substantial.
+Substantial work on an existing road means more than minor repair and dressing of the travel surface and removal of vegetation to allow for vehicle passage. - (6) Use of any roads not shown in the plan which would affect the key habitat of rare or endangered species or other critical wildlife habitat. - (7) Enlargement of landings where such enlargement was not justified in the original plan. - (8) Any change of operation in, or designation of, the Watercourse and Lake Protection - (9) Any downgrading of stream classification. - (10) A change to winter operation where summer operations was previously specified.

+Substantially Damaged Timberlands means areas of timberland where wildfire, insects, disease, wind, flood, or other blight caused by an act of God occurs after January 1, 1976 and the damage reduced stocking below the requirements of PRC 4561 or other higher minimum stocking requirements that may be applicable under Articles 3 and 11 of Subchapter 4, Article 3 of Subchapter 5, and Articles 3 and 11 of Subchapter 6.

+Supervised Designee means a person, who need not be an RPF, acting as an assistant under the supervision of an RPF pursuant to Article 3, Chapter 2, Division 1 of the Public Resources Code.
+For the purposes of this definition, "supervision" means the RPF must perform regular and timely quality control, work review and inspection, both in the office and in the field, and be able to take, or effectively recommend, corrective actions where necessary; the frequency of review, inspection and guidance shall take into consideration the experience of the non-RPF and technical complexity of the job, but shall be sufficiently frequent to ensure the accomplishment of work to professional standards.